mtsoares/kubernetes-lab/Lab04/README.md

 kubectl delete pod \<WORDPRESS_POD_NAME\>
 ```

-Apply the file just created, with the volume mount, so a new pod is created:
+Apply the file you just created, with the volume mount, so a new pod is created:

 ```bash
 kubectl apply -f ~/kubernetes-lab/Lab02/wordpress-pod.yml
 ```

-Test, in a browser, if the Wordpress site is working using the http://\<STUDENT_WORDPRESS_URL\>.
+In a web browser, test if the Wordpress site is working using the http://\<STUDENT_WORDPRESS_URL\>.
 Perform the following actions:

-* Login to wordpress and create a new post adding a image file to it.
-Check if the post can be readed and the image can be displayed.
+* Login to wordpress and create a new post uploading an image file to it.
+Check if the post can be read and the image can be displayed.
-* Delete the wordpress pod, and recreate it again
+* Delete the Wordpress pod, and recreate it again.
-* Check if the page just created still displays the uploaded image.
+* Check if the page you just created still displays the uploaded image.

-If you need any assistance with the previous steps, ask your instructor.
+If you need any help with the previous steps, ask your instructor.